nvclas/Flats/README.md

 ## Features

 - **Create Flats:** Easily create areas with the selection tool and commands.
 - **Claim Flats:** Let players claim areas, allowing them to build only in their designated flats.
+(PARTIALLY ADDED)
 - **Manage Flats:** Add or remove trusted players to allow them building in your flat.
+(NOT YET ADDED)
 - **Interactive Commands:** Use simple commands to interact with the plugin.

 ## Installation